connor-baer/autumn/_posts/2013-09-03-nobody-has-the-intention-of-building-an-airport.md

 layout: post
 lang: en
 ref: nobody-airport
-title: “Nobody has the intention of building an airport!”*
+title: “Nobody has the intention of building an airport!”
+time: 2
 image: 'airport'
 medium: 'nobody-has-the-intention-of-building-an-airport-f22b641be67f'
 metabar: dark